-Here’s what Kiah Martin, Educational Services Consultant from Holmesglen TAFE, had to say about how the Certificate III (Arboriculture) students are benefiting from utilising 400-plus acres at SBC as part of their training.
+Here’s what Kiah Martin, Educational Services Consultant from Holmesglen TAFE, had to say about how the Certificate III (Arboriculture) students are benefiting from utilising 160-plus hectares at SBC as part of their training.

 Can you describe the training provided to the students in the Arboriculture program at Holmesglen?